 The PTAA Glacier Mass Balance Project

-altitude, exposure, and even the political climate in which they
+orientation, altitude, exposure, and even the political climate in

 Although we tend to think of glaciers as imperturbable behemoths, relentlessly grinding mountains to rubble on a geologic time scale, seemingly irrelevant to our daily lives, they are in fact constantly changing.
 As is often heard in the news these days, it now appears they may be melting away at an unprecedented rate.

 Glaciers and a large proportion of Earth's human population have co-existed for at least the last 50,000 years.
 Both have endured climate extremes and as entities have survived.

 Over the past 3-5 decades, many of the world's large glaciers have thinned over one meter a year.
 A number of small glaciers have disappeared entirely.
 The runoff from these glaciers is raising the sea level at a record rate and altering the timing of the essential, seasonal water supplies of nearly two billion people.